jiidata-science/jiidata-science.github.io/_posts/2018-08-29-What skills really differentiate data scientist from other data roles?.md

 > "The business requires <mark>creative engineering</mark> balanced with high quality and customer focus"

-> "You will enter the team at an early stage, deploying and monitoring their unique system and providing engineering support to customers."
+> "You will enter the team at an early stage, deploying and monitoring their unique system and providing <mark>engineering support</mark> to customers."

-> "Provide direct support to users about their deployment and data engineering needs"
+> "Provide direct support to users about their deployment and <mark>data engineering needs</mark>"

 Nevertheless, the terms "engineer" and "engineering" will also be used to refer to the relevant job title, such as <mark>Data Engineer</mark> or <mark>Lead Engineer</mark>.
 Remember, the whole purpose here is to extract skills that corresponding with specific role titles and therefore we removed such references from the text to avoid over-representing related skills.